benjaminion/upgrading-ethereum-book/src/book.md

 ##### Where does the entropy come from?

 Evidently the predominant source of randomness in the Ethereum 2 protocol is the secret keys of the validators.
-This amounts to some 85 million bits of entropy with 332,000 validators (assuming, reasonably, that the validators generated their secret keys randomly and uniformly).
+If every validator key is generated uniformly randomly and independently then each contributes 256 bits of entropy to the overall pool.
+However, keys are sometimes not independently generated[^fn-vasily].
+[EIP-2333](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2333.md) provides a way to derive multiple validator keys from a single entropy seed, and large stakers are likely to have done this.
+Thus, the total entropy from $N$ validator keys will be less than $N \times 256$ bits, but we don't know how much less.

+[^fn-vasily]: I am indebted to Vasiliy Shapovalov for reminding me of this.

 Some other sources of entropy for the RANDAO are noted in [EIP-4399](https://eips.ethereum.org/EIPS/eip-4399).